biggzlar/terminal_fantasy/README.md

 * play as a human (only)
 * considering mixtures...

-elements can be thought of as the readiness to distance oneself from the original human existence. staying entirely human, improving the human body, leaving the human body but keeping the self to even the renunciation of the own self.
+elements can be thought of as the readiness to distance oneself from the original human existence. staying entirely human, improving the human body, leaving the human body but keeping the self to even the entire renunciation of one's own self. thus, the game's premise is to discuss chances and dangers of humankinds evolution in a techonology heavy future.